Summary and Context

 This first article in the six-part series of articles shows you the context in which a successful data strategy is embedded, and which central questions must be answered along the way.
 Starting with the necessary corporate culture, setting (SMART) goals as well as measuring them or making decisions and setting actions with the right analytics.

-After this, the third article will show you how to use the Analytics Maturity canvas level to determine the location and define the next-best step on the way to your data strategy.
+After this, the third article: Your First Step Towards a Data-driven Company (3/6) will show you how to use the Analytics Maturity canvas level to determine the location and define the next-best step on the way to your data strategy.

-The Data Strategy canvas, covered in the fourth article, helps you to design and concretize the elements of your data strategy.
+The Data Strategy canvas, covered in the fourth article: With a Data Strategy Against Your Thirst for Information (4/6), helps you to design and concretize the elements of your data strategy.